 Educate Associates on Company Policies and Procedures

 First, you must provide associates training so that your staff understands the proper business protocols at your company.
 It is important that they understand the repercussions of committing fraud – up to and including criminal prosecution.

 Train Associates to Identify Sources of Fraud

 Equally important, associates should know how to identify possible fraud.
 With more people working from home than ever before, there are a growing number of ways that fraud can originate.

 Fraud can happen across a wide variety of departmental functions, with the most common being accounting, accounts payable and payroll.

 Establish New Processes to Mitigate Future Fraud Cases

 Effective training can help protect against fraud both externally and from within your organization.
-It begins with a thorough education of your employees, strict protocols for handling fraud detection, and consistent follow-up to ensure that procedures are consistently put into practice.
+It begins with a thorough education of your associates, strict protocols for handling fraud detection, and consistent follow-up to ensure that procedures are consistently put into practice.

 To learn more about smart resources you can use for payables while combating fraud, click here.